evelocore-official/EazyBook-doc/Doc.md

 ### 🧢 Signup/Login via WhatsApp OTP
 - Doctors sign up or log in using a WhatsApp OTP.
 - Upon login, they access the dashboard to manage events.
+- Doctors can't log in from multiple devices for the security.

 ### 🧢 Timetable Management
 - Doctors can create and manage their weekly timetables.